Elevation: 1,620 m/5,310 ft

 Zermatt’s ski slopes stretch over 394 km, offering various levels of difficulty and leisure.
 The extensive network of 74 transportation facilities allows skiers to easily access both Swiss and Italian slopes.
 The high capacity cableways, mountain railways, and ski lifts reduce the time spent in queues as they convey up to 75,180 passengers per hour.

-In total, there are about 175 and 200 ski instructors in Zermatt’s ski area.
+In total, there are about 175 - 200 ski instructors in Zermatt’s ski area.
 All levels of skiing and snowboarding are taught including advanced.

 Zermatt’s snow conditions offer ideal snowboarding with plenty of powder and terrain parks.
 In addition to the manmade parks, there are often naturally occurring half pipes to discover.

-Curling is available at 10 different rinks and is a popular sport in the Zermatt area with training, matches, and tournaments held on a day-to-day basis.
+Curling is available at 10 different rinks and is one of our Zermatt, Switzerland vacation guide’s favorite sports with training, matches, and tournaments held on a day-to-day basis.

 Whether you prefer ice-skating indoors or outdoors either is possible in Zermatt.
 There are plenty of opportunities to skate on beautiful natural ice as well as artificially made rinks.